xinario/defocus_segmentation/README.md

 >Xin Yi, Mark Eramian, *LBP-based segmentation of defocus blur*:
 IEEE transaction on image processing 2016.

+Detals can be found in our [project page](https://www.cs.usask.ca/faculty/eramian/defocusseg/).

 The alpha matting code comes from Levin, 2006: